web-padawan/polymer3-webpack-starter/README.md

 a module bundler.
 The optimizations like code splitting, minifying JavaScript and HTML (inside of the template string literals) are used to reduce production bundle size.

-Note: the `Vaadin.Router` is on the road to stable release, but the current version is not yet production ready, and the API may change.
-The ES modules versions of Vaadin components, built using Polymer 3, are also in the preview.
+Note: the `Vaadin.Router` is a Release Candidate and the API is not expected to change, but we appreciate any feedback.
+The ES modules versions of Vaadin components, built using Polymer 3, are currently in the preview.
 Stay tuned!

 ## Install dependencies